-The shelf life depends on how it is being stored and whether it is pasteurized or not.
-A pasteurized carton or bottle of apple juice will come with a best-by date and can even last up to 7 days past the expiration date.
+The shelf life depends on how it is stored and whether it is pasteurized or not.
+A pasteurized carton or bottle of apple juice will come with a best-by date and can even last up to seven days past the expiration date.

-Once opened, try to drink pasteurized juice within 10 days.
+Once opened, try to drink pasteurized juice within ten days.

-Canned or concentrated juice may last for a while, approximately 9 months if stored in the correct conditions.
+Canned or concentrated juice may last for a while, approximately nine months, if stored in the correct conditions.
 Don’t forget to check for any possible signs of spoilage before drinking.

 How To Store Apple Juice